-I don't think any action I would've expected Santander to take would have prevented Mr H from making this payment, as I don't think any of the information I would have reasonably expected it to have uncovered at the time of the payments would have uncovered the scam or caused it significant concern.
-And I don't think it was unreasonable for Santander to initially decline Mr H's claim under the CRM Code, as it wasn't clear from the evidence available at the time that this was a scam.
+I also don't think any action I would've expected Santander to take would have prevented Mr T making these payments, as I don't think any of the information, I would've reasonably expected it to have uncovered at the time of the payments would've uncovered the scam or caused it significant concern.
+And I don't think it was unreasonable for Santander to initially decline Mr T's claim under the CRM Code, as it wasn't clear from the evidence available at the time that this was a scam.

 But the CRM Code allows firms 15 days to make a decision after the outcome of an investigation is known.
-So I think Santander should have responded to Mr H's claim and refunded his losses under the CRM Code within 15 days of the SFO publishing the outcome of its investigation.
+So I think Santander should have responded to Mr T's claim and refunded his losses under the CRM Code within 15 days of the SFO publishing the outcome of its investigation.
 And so I think Santander should now pay 8% interest on the refund, from 15 days after the SFO published its outcome on 19 January 2024, until the date of settlement.

-So in order to put things right for Mr H, Santander UK Plc must:
+So in order to put things right for Mr T, Santander UK Plc must: